 The curriculum for Jennings County High School is available at the school and at the district office located at 34 Main Street, North Vernon, Indiana.
 Each year, the school reviews and updates the student curriculum guide.
 Appropriate parts of the curriculum are routinely distributed to parents and students including career clusters and pathways.

 The following information may be found in Appendix A:

-- Updated JCHS Curriculum Guide

-- Listing of the institutions and courses with articulation agreements
+- Updated JCHS Curriculum Guide - Curriculum Guide includes listing of the institutions and courses with articulation agreements

-- Sample four-year planner

 Assessment Instruments